fbpx

 Remember, being well-prepared for this question will show the interviewer that you are serious about the procurement profession and have the necessary knowledge and skills to excel in this field.
 So, make sure to study up on supplier relationship management as it is one of the most frequently asked procurement interview questions.

-Q13: Give an example where you had to lead a cost reduction programme.
+Q13: Give an example where you had to lead a cost reduction program.

 The company was facing challenges with their existing supplier who was unable to deliver materials on time, resulting in production delays and increased costs.
 I analyzed the market and identified new suppliers who could provide quality raw materials at a lower cost.
 I worked closely with the suppliers to negotiate pricing and delivery terms to ensure timely delivery of materials to the manufacturing plant.